With red-hot start to season, where does Seahawks’ Russell Wilson stand in NFL MVP race?

 Given his team’s run-first approach, Wilson won’t be able to match the other quarterbacking titans in sheer volume (his 1,141 passing yards are eighth in the league).
 But among those who have thrown at least 50 passes, he is tops in completion percentage (72.9), second in passer rating (118.7), fourth in yards per attempt (8.6), tied for eighth in touchdowns (eight), and is one of three players (with Mahomes and the Titans’ Marcus Mariota) not to be picked off.

-The arguments against him are that every team the Seahawks have beaten this year (Cincinnati, Pittsburgh and Arizona) is winless, and that he has taken 12 sacks — which is a combination of suspect pass protection and Wilson’s tendency to hold the ball too long.
+The arguments against him are that until Monday night when the Steelers beat the Bengals in a matchup of 0-3 teams, every team the Seahawks have beaten this year was winless, and that he has taken 12 sacks — which is a combination of suspect pass protection and Wilson’s tendency to hold the ball too long.

 But as he ranks just 16th in pass attempts this year, Wilson has played the role of hitman to perfection — taking out foes so stealthily that not even the dog wakes up.